AGH-CEAI/teleop2servo/README.md

 ROS 2 teleoperation node for controlling a robot using MoveIt Servo with various input devices.

 ## What it does
-* Sends JointJog and TwistStamped commands from keyboard input
+* Sends JointJog and TwistStamped commands from input device
 * Supports joint and cartesian (base frame and tool frame) control
 * Clean shutdown with Ctrl+C